Epiphone G-400: Woods

-The Epiphone G-400 is made of Philippine/Indonesian mahogany (more commonly known as Luan, Lauan or Meranti, botanic genus Shorea which has 196 subspecies), which is not actually related to the mahogany species.
+The Epiphone G-400 is made of Philippine/Indonesian mahogany (more commonly known as Luan, Lauan or Meranti, botanic genus Shorea which has 196 subspecies), which is not actually related to the true mahogany species native to the neotropics.
 In 2005, Epiphone began putting thin veneers of African mahogany on the front and back of the Cherry finished G-400s.
-G-400 "Vintage" worn cherry / worn brown models manuifactured in Korea from 2002 to 2005 (UnSung and SaeIn plants, serial numbers starting with U or I) have solid three-piece bodies made from Nyatoh (palaquium spp.) without a veneer.
+G-400 "Vintage" worn cherry / worn brown models manufactured in Korea from 2002 to 2005 (UnSung and SaeIn plants, serial numbers starting with U or I) have solid three-piece bodies made from Nyatoh (palaquium spp.) without a veneer.

 Features

 The design of the G-400 follows that of the Gibson SG.
-Features include dual pointed cutaways, smaller pickguard (but in some cases, such as the 1966 model or any limited edition model, there is still a large pickguard), set neck, trapezoidal fingerboard inlays (late 80s and early 90s models as well as the 1961 reissue models had dot inlays), dual humbucker pickups, and beveled mahogany body.
+Features include dual pointed cutaways, smaller pickguard (but in some cases, such as the 1966 model or any limited-edition model, there is still a large pickguard), set neck, trapezoidal fingerboard inlays (late 80s and early 90s models as well as the 1961 reissue models had dot inlays), dual humbucker pickups, and beveled mahogany body.
 The biggest visual differences from the Gibson SG are the Epiphone headstock and wood-bound neck.
 The standard G-400, not limited edition, is available in two finishes: ebony and cherry.
 The Faded G-400 comes in worn brown and worn cherry.
 In addition, new models now have Grover-brand machine heads.